Book Review: Home

 “There is no more magical feeling, no one luckier than I. It is to do with the joy of being a vessel, being used, using oneself fully and totally in the service of something that brings wonder.
 If only one could experience this every night.” (page 261)

-For those more interested in Andrews’ professional career, Elinor Teele offers a detailed summary of Andrews’ famous works with quite a few quotes from the book.
+For those more interested in Andrews’ professional career, Elinor Teele offers a detailed summary of Andrews’ famous works.

-Finally, John Simon posts a gushing review on Julie Andrews’ very own website, with additional quotes (not found in the book) by those who worked with Andrews.
+John Simon posts a gushing review on Julie Andrews’ very own website, with additional quotes by those who worked with Andrews.

 Leave a Reply